Regularity up to the Crack-Tip for the Mumford-Shah problem: Introduction.

 By scaling invariance of the functional $u_r$ is a minimizer in $B_1(0)$; thus $u_r$ satisfies \ref{SomeShit} of Definition \ref{epsCloseDef}.
 Also, since $\Gamma_u$ have finitely many components, $\Gamma_u$ will satisfy \ref{connectedCurve} of Definition \ref{epsCloseDef} if $r$ is small enough.
+It should be remarked here that if $r$ is small enough we may, in view of Theorem \ref{Ambrosio}, which we may apply (possibly after decreasing $r$) by Corollary \ref{BlowUpAtCarackTipCor} (which clearly applies since $\Gamma_u$ is parametrized by only one curve in small balls centered at $x^0$), assume that $\Gamma_u \cap (B_{2r}(x^0)\setminus B_{r/2}(x^0))$ is the graph of a single $C^{1,1/4}$ function which implies that the free discontinuity set does not cross $\partial B_r(x^0)$ more than once.
+The argument is standard and therefore left to the reader.

 The geometry of the situation is indicated in in Figure 1 where we have tried to depict that in a small ball around a crack-tip the free discontinuity set is a curve connecting the origin to the boundary.
 The right picture in Figure 1 shows the free discontinuity set of the rescaled function $u_r$.